redCOMPONENT-COM/redSHOP/tests/README.md

 ### Step 2:

-Moving to the main working directory by running this command
+Moving to the main working directory
 ```cd redSHOP```

 ### Step 3: